bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### `useSendFeedback()`

-Returns a function that lets you send feedback to Bucket.
-This is useful if you've manually collected feedback through your own UI and want to send it to Bucket.
+Returns a function that lets you send feedback to Reflag.
+This is useful if you've manually collected feedback through your own UI and want to send it to Reflag.

 ```tsx
 import { useSendFeedback } from "@reflag/react-sdk";